mrjain/first-node-app/README.md

 If you open a browser and go to localhost you will see the following in your browser:

-`Hello world, my first Node.js app using Docker.`
+`Hello world, Node.js app running on Docker`

 ## Push the Docker image to AWS ECR